digitalrebar/doc/user/webux/overview.rst

 The name of the selected page is posted on the left, while the tenant is displayed to the right.
-The two icons are for refreshing data and viewing the :ref:`ux_annealer` respectively.
+The three icons are for refreshing data, viewing the :ref:`ux_annealer`, and viewing the welcome screen documentation respectively.
 Thanks to the data refresher, users should not need to refresh the page.